Workshops

 The Distribution/Supply Chain solutions and the high-performance plant operations combine to offer downstream customers an unprecedented availability of product with reduced inventory levels, completely defying common wisdom – and this potential leads naturally to the Sales and Marketing solution.

-Now, this application – to Sales and Marketing – has no equal in any other improvement technology; and the impact can be tremendous.
+Now, this application – to Sales and Marketing – has no equivalent in any other improvement technology; and the impact can be tremendous.

 Think about this: if a company cannot generate new sales almost at whim, even in a market downturn … then all the Necessary Conditions for survival are not in place, and the company is vulnerable.
 A downturn will mean lost sales and revenues, reduced profits, and a threat to job security.